SichangHe/CS304_group_project/project7/project7_report.md

 ```

 `decode_fmllr.sh` does feature space Maximum Likelihood Linear Regression (fMLLR) in addition to normal decoding that `decode.sh` does.

-LDA and MLLT transforms are speaker-independent but fMLLR transforms are speaker- or utterance-specific. fMLLR's speaker adaptation process leads to a significant performance boost for ASR models.

 It estimates fMLLR transforms using `gmm-est-fmllr-gpost`, as in the following command: